sproutfund/website_evergreen/program/film-video.md

         description: "Members of the public were invited to view shorts and trailers for the submitted videos on a special page of the Sprout website, where they could vote for their favorites."

       - title: "Jury"
-        description: "Winning projects were selected by a seven-person jury that included members Seed Award committee members, representatives of the film and video community, and experts in film and video creation, production, and management."
+        description: "Winning projects were selected by a seven-person jury that included Seed Award committee members, representatives of the film and video community, and experts in film and video creation, production, and management."
 ---